-We support access through differentiation, IEPs, allocating extra support to an individual or group according to set criteria and availability of resources.
+We support access through differentiation and adaptive teaching approaches, IEPs, allocating extra support to an individual or group according to set criteria and availability of resources.
 We develop self-esteem through positive reinforcement, using assessment processes to identify any learning difficulties.
 We ensure ongoing observation and assessment and provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning.